redox-os/book/src/ch02-05-building-redox.md

 # Building Redox

 Congrats on making it this far!
-Now we gotta build Redox.
-This process is for **x86_64** machines.
+Now you will build Redox.
+This process is for **x86-64** machines (Intel/AMD).
 There are also similar processes for [i686](./ch08-03-i686.md) and [AArch64/Arm64](./ch08-04-aarch.md).

 The build process fetches files from the Redox Gitlab server.
 From time to time, errors may occur which may result in you being asked to provide a username and password during the build process.
 If this happens, first check for typos in the `git` URL.
 If that doesn't solve the problem and you don't have a Redox GitLab login, try again later, and if it continues to happen, you can let us know through [chat](./ch13-01-chat.md).

-## Supported Distros and Podman Build
+## Supported Unix-like Distributions and Podman Build

-This build process for the current release (0.8.0) is for Pop!_OS/Ubuntu/Debian.
-The recommended build environment for other distros is our [Podman Build](./ch02-06-podman-build.md).
-Please follow those instructions instead.
-There is partial support for non-Debian distros in `bootstrap.sh`, but it is not maintained.
+The following Unix-like systems are supported:

+- Pop_OS!
+- Ubuntu
+- Debian
+- Fedora
+- Arch Linux
+- OpenSUSE
+- Gentoo (basic support)
+- FreeBSD
+- MacOSX (almost complete)
+- Nix (under develoopment)
+- Solus (basic support, not maintained)

+If you have a weird/hard to fix problem, read the [Podman Build](./ch02-06-podman-build.md) page.

 ## Preparing the Build

 ### Bootstrap Prerequisites And Fetch Sources

-If you're on a supported Linux distro, you can just run the bootstrap script, which does the build preparation for you.
+If you're on a supported Linux distribution, you can just run the build system bootstrap script, which does the build preparation for you.
 First, ensure that you have the program `curl` installed:

 (This command is for Pop!_OS, Ubuntu or Debian, adjust for your system)